 About the artists

-Sarah Danaher uses video and sculpture to explore intersections between the internet, technology, and religion.
+Ronnie Danaher uses video and sculpture to explore intersections between the internet, technology, and religion.
 Danaher’s current work looks at Wakefield Cathedral to consider how the church has adapted to the digital revolution.

 Michael Roberts’ practice involves developing woodblock carvings that become more sculptural as time goes on.
 His collaborative practice further involves building social spaces such as skateparks and other areas on dilapidated land.
 Roberts hopes to use this opportunity to combine these two strands of his practice.